edwinchoate/edwinchoate.github.io/about.md

 ## Recommendations

-> _"I wholeheartedly recommend Edwin for any UX design role – his blend of hard work, knowledge, and positivity is truly unique."_
+> _"I wholeheartedly recommend Edwin for any UX design role – his blend of hard work, knowledge, and positivity is truly unique."_<br>
->
 > &mdash;Jesse Nichols, UX Manager at TaxSlayer

 > _"[Edwin] is a good team player and has always been the go to guy in our group for any questions...
-He was instrumental in making our team user centric and research focused."_
+He was instrumental in making our team user centric and research focused."_<br>
->
 > &mdash;Saaikishore Rathinasamy, Senior Product Designer at Ford

 > _"Edwin sought to deeply understand the business requirements and user pain points...
-Edwin was a vital part of our product development team."_
+Edwin was a vital part of our product development team."_<br>
->
 > &mdash;Sri Jackson, Product Manager at Microsoft

 ## Education